-The type and quality of interactions a child has with his or her parents and other caregivers is one of the most important factors in building the brain’s foundation.
+The type and quality of interactions children have with their parents and other caregivers is one of the most important factors in building the brain’s foundation.
 Many parents are stretched thin, particularly new or young parents and parents who are economically disadvantaged, lack stable housing or are food insecure.

 Because the bond between parent and child is so critical, some states are considering paid family leave as a policy option to enable parents to spend more time with their babies.
-Six states—California, Massachusetts, New Jersey, New York, Rhode Island and Washington—and the District of Columbia have paid family leave laws and more than half of them enacted legislation within the last two years.
-New York’s 2016 law was implemented in early 2018, Washington state and Washington, D.C.’s paid leave policies will take effect in 2020, and Massachusetts’ policy begins in 2021.
-New Jersey's 2019 law expanded its paid family leave program and new provisions will take effect later in 2019 and in 2020.
+Eleven states—California, Colorado, Connecticut, Delaware, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Washington—and the District of Columbia—have paid family leave laws on the books.
+Each year about 25 states debate similar legislation.
+In some cases— Hawaii and Maine, for example—they establish study commissions to inform decision-making about paid family leave programs in their states.

 In 2022, Delaware (S 1) and Maryland (S 275) enacted legislation to create paid family and medical leave programs.
 Paid leave benefits will begin in Maryland in 2025 and the following year in Delaware.